In this post...

 This type of piece can be worn as the “top layer” in my region, but in other cooler locales, it can replace a sweater or vest, to then be worn under an overcoat.
 I especially love wearing this item in a spot where the weather changes a lot on the same day.
 For example, the other day we went to Joshua Tree State Park.
 When we left La Quinta, it was 55 degrees.
 By the time we reached our highest elevation at the park, it was 39 with a stiff wind.
 By wearing a poncho, wrap, or shawl, (under a coat if necessary), you allow yourself the flexibility of layers that can be easily added or removed.

-In addition to thinking of ponchos, wraps, and shawls as fall-winter items, take a look at the ones I linked below (especially the darling cream and navy striped one from J.Jill).
+In addition to thinking of wraps, and shawls as fall-winter items, take a look at the ones I linked below.
 Some of these pieces will look cute in the spring with a lightweight tee or denim shirt underneath.
 Or even in the summer, in the frigid air conditioning of the warmest spots.

-In this first look for this post on ponchos, wraps, and shawls, I am sporting a black watch plaid cashmere poncho over a black ribbed turtleneck as well as black velvet jeans.
-My black riding boots complete the black under layer and I have belted the poncho, (just the front half) so as to keep the poncho/wrap closed and to keep it from falling off my shoulders.
-I have added black kid leather gloves (which I always wear if it’s less than 50 degrees out to keep them from drying out).
+In this first look for this post on wraps, and shawls, I am sporting a black watch plaid cashmere poncho over a black ribbed turtleneck as well as black velvet jeans.
+My black riding boots complete the black under layer and I have belted the poncho, (just the front half) to keep the shawl/wrap closed and to keep it from falling off my shoulders.
+I have added black kid leather gloves to keep my hands from drying out (see this post for more dry cracked fingertip tricks).
 I also have on my usual diamond stud earrings.

 Isn’t this a cute look?
-This is a lightweight poncho in a gray heather knit.
-It has some fringe at the bottom as many ponchos and wraps do.
-The roll neck poncho adds pretty visual interest around one’s face.
-Under the poncho, I have a J Crew Factory fuchsia and a royal blue leopard shirt (last season).
+This is a lightweight wrap in a gray heather knit.
+It has some fringe at the bottom as many wraps do.
+The roll-neck poncho adds pretty visual interest around one’s face.
+Under the poncho, I have a J Crew Factory fuchsia and a royal blue leopard shirt (last season) I have linked similar shirts in the caption below.
 Again, I belted the poncho over skinny jeans and black riding boots.
 My earrings are classic pearl studs, my watch is my daily ever-present Ebel stainless steel, and my thin diamond bangle completes my “usual suspects”.

 This third outfit was based on a slubby gray and white shawl/wrap that I received from my good friend Julie.
 We both share our first names as well as the birthday month of December.
-Here I wore a gray cotton and silk J Jill turtleneck underneath the wrap.
+I wore a gray cotton and silk J Jill turtleneck underneath the wrap (similar in the caption below).
 I belted it with a wide brown woven leather belt.
 I wore dark-wash skinny jeans cuffed a bit to show off my tan suede booties.

 Here I added a black pebbled leather doctor’s bag, black kid leather gloves, black Lysse pointe leggings, and black suede booties.
 You can also see my watch and bracelet peeking out from my gloves and tee.